techidaily/site-solve-latest/source/_posts/get-the-full-winxdvd-suite-at-a-discount-original-licenses-and-free-upgrades-available-now.md

 ![Rip DVD to MKV with HandBrake](https://www.winxdvd.com/resource/../seo-img/dvd-ripper/rip-dvd-to-mkv-with-handbrake.jpg)

-**Step 3.** Click Preset > Matroska, and then choose a MKV format.
-You're commended to choose H.264 MKV 480p30 for NTSC DVD and H.264 MKV 576P25 for PAL DVD.

-**Step 4.** Hit Start Encode button to begin ripping DVD to MKV.
-Note: HandBrake will decode the DVD and re-encode the video into MKV in H264, H265, or other codecs, during which quality loss will happen.

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2132162/7443" target="_top" id="2132162">
   <img src="//a.impactradius-go.com/display-ad/7443-2132162" border="0" alt="https://techidaily.com" width="728" height="90"/>